20/12 7:30 PM

 Things to see and do (apart from the football!):

-Football and beer – it’s a combination that Germany does so well, but perhaps none more than the city of Munich.
+Football (soccer) and beer – it’s a combination that Germany does so well, but perhaps none more than the city of Munich.
 The Bavarian capital is home to two of Germany’s most famous establishments: Bayern Munich and the annual Oktoberfest.
 Despite its name, the beer festival actually takes place mostly in September but is of course a must for any visitor to the city.
 Besides the Oktoberfest (known locally as the Wiesn), Munich is home to some of the largest beer gardens in the world, which are open throughout the year, including the Augustiner Keller, the 8,000-seater Hirschgarten and the 7,000-seater Chinesischer Turm in the city’s Englischer Garten – a park larger than New York’s Central Park.

 There is, of course, more to Munich than beer and football.
 The city has been the regional powerhouse for over 800 years, but also rose to prominence in the last century as the home of the Nazi movement.
 That has left its mark on the city and provides the ideal location for those wishing to learn more about the rise and impact of National Socialism in Germany.
 The former concentration camp at Dachau is also only a short train journey away from the city centre.
 A train ride out to the Bavarian lakes is also always worth it in the summer, taking in the crystal clear waters at Starnberg, Chiemsee, Tegernsee, Wörthsee and many more at the foot of the Alps.

-As well as numerous galleries and theatres, Munich is also home to the world’s largest science museum – the Deutsches Museum, which has also hosted concerts by musicians such as Elton John.
+As well as numerous galleries and theatres, Munich is also home to the world’s largest science museum, the Deutsches Museum, which has also hosted concerts by musicians such as Elton John.
 It is home to around 28,000 exhibitions and the best way to describe the museum is “if a German built it, it’s in there.”
 There are, of course, exhibits from throughout the world and history.
 Many museums and galleries also offer free or substantially reduced prices for entry on Sundays, when it must be noted that most shops are closed.

 The local cuisine:

 As well as being home to one of the best football clubs in the world, Munich is home to some of the finest beer around.
 Lager, wheats, darks, seasonal specials and much more besides: no where does nectar better.
 Which is just as well, given the hearty Bavarian offerings on the menu.
-Roasted pork knuckle (Schweinehaxe), Weißwurst (a cold pork and veal combo, but never eaten after midday!), savoury and sweet dumplings, Schnitzel and pretzels are just a handful of typical examples.
+Roasted pork knuckle (Schweinehaxe), Weißwurst (a cold pork and veal combo, but never eaten after midday!), savoury and sweet dumplings, Schnitzel and giant pretzels are just a handful of typical examples.